-Dr Julian Knight studies how genetic variation between individuals affect the way immune and inflammatory genes are expressed.
+Professor Julian Knight studies how genetic variation between individuals affect the way immune and inflammatory genes are expressed.
 This helps understand genetic susceptibility to common conditions such as infectious, inflammatory or autoimmune diseases.
-He recently published a book titled ‘Human Genetic Diversity, functional consequences for health and disease’.
+He has published a book titled ‘Human Genetic Diversity, functional consequences for health and disease’.

 Genetic variation plays an important role in individual susceptibility to many common diseases.
 New insights into genetic variants which modulate gene expression allow us to better understand why people develop these diseases.
 We can then target treatments much more effectively.
 Ultimately, we will be able to identify patients at risk of developing disease.